Things You Can Do to Help Adjust to Multiple Sclerosis

 • What treatment will you prescribe if I experience a relapse (symptom flare-up), and where can I be treated?

-• Is a disease-modifying therapy for treatment of my MS appropriate for me, and if so, how do I choose from among the different options?
+• Is a disease-modifying therapy for the treatment of my MS appropriate for me, and if so, how do I choose from among the different options?

 • What types of rehabilitation services do you provide and/or recommend, should the need arise?

-Don’t be surprised if you do not understand what is initially happening to your body, or if the unpredictability of symptoms causes you to feel constant anxiety.
-These are not unusual for someone who is newly diagnosed.
+Newly Diagnosed: Things You Can DoDon’t be surprised if you do not understand what is initially happening to your body, or if the unpredictability of symptoms causes you to feel anxiety.
+Such responses are not unusual for someone who is newly diagnosed.
 But as you learn more about MS and find a treatment plan that works for you, these feelings will eventually subside.
 You may find that speaking with a professional is beneficial, and finding someone who specializes in helping individuals with long-term conditions such as MS is a good idea.

 Participating in a support group for newly diagnosed individuals can also be therapeutic.
 However, please keep in mind that some groups of people may work better for you than others.
 Finding a group that is a good fit for you is very important.
 Additionally, personal feelings may not always be appropriate for group settings, and sometimes these need to be processed alone, or with a member of your healthcare team, versus discussing them with a group of individuals you are still getting to know.